 Muscles of the hip and thigh

-2. Learn about the attachments, innervation and functions of the muscle groups as well as of the individual muscles in each group.
+- Describe the attachments, innervation and functions of the muscle groups as well as the individual muscles in each group.

 The muscles of the hip and thigh are divided into three major groups:

-- Gluteal muscles, which include the superficial and deep gluteal muscles
+- Gluteal muscles, comprised of superficial and deep groups.

-If you would like to focus on either of the muscle groups and the canal formed by some of the adductor muscles, have a look at the following video tutorials:
+If you would like to focus on any particular one of the muscle groups, have a look at the following video tutorials: